lucien0410/Gaelic_auto_glosser/README.md

 	For example:
 	 	"python correct_Apostrophe.py Demo_Galic.txt"
-	This step will yield a new file called "mod_FILE_NAME"; For the current example, we will have "mod_Christine_Primrose_Portugal.txt"
+	This step will yield a new file called "mod_FILE_NAME"; For the current example, we will have "mod_Demo_Gaelic.txt"

 ## Step 2: Train the glosser and auto-gloss
 	In your command line, enter: